Central idea: Leaders who serve God. Doctrine: Priests are frail leaders who should serve. Practical application: Supporting our priests and bishops.

 which is now at work in you who believe.

-- Anyone entrusted to spread the faith communicates God’s dynamic message not his own.
+- The “we” referred to in this reading are Paul, Silas, and Timothy.
+Any evangelist entrusted to spread the faith communicates God’s dynamic message–not his own.

 - While the Catholic faithful do not expect their pastors to support themselves with secular jobs, they ought to be hard working.